The top five kitchen innovations set to transform your cooking habits – Which? News

 If you need a new fan, or are wondering about the layout for a new fitted kitchen, you should consider an integrated extractor fan.
 These are built into the counter alongside your induction hob to extract steam.
 This makes installing a hob on an island in your kitchen much more practical.

-Bosch, AEG and Miele, among others, exhibited integrated extractor fans at IFA 2017.
-If you’re in the market for a new one, consult our guide to how to buy the best cooker hood.
+AEG, Bosch and Miele, among others, exhibited integrated extractor fans at IFA 2017.
+If you’re in the market for a new one, consult our guide on how to buy the best cooker hood.

 5. Smart fridges